pandafhg/MHVR-to-SAF/README.md

 # Documents
 "model.onnx" : We provide the onnx file of already trained DNN model.

-"RunOnnx.py" : A simple python-based code to run the models in this study with ONNX Runtime.
+"RunOnnx.py" : A simple python-based code to run the model in this study with ONNX Runtime.

 "sample.csv" : Input data for example.